saltukalakus/idiomatic-rust-snippets/src/anti-patterns/ownership-memory/lifetime-issues.md

 ```

 **Key Improvements**:
-- `first_word` has no explicit lifetimes - elision rules apply
+- `first_word` only annotates the lifetime of the returned reference - clearly showing it comes from `s`
 - `longest` returns an owned `String` instead of managing mutable buffer lifetimes
 - Much clearer function signatures - easier to understand at a glance
 - Simpler to use - no need to pass mutable buffers around
-- Follows the principle: only add lifetimes when necessary
+- Follows the principle: only add lifetimes when necessary for disambiguation